Skip to contents

 ## [1] 746

-For parsimony analysis of the edge length represent the observed number of changes.
-Reconstructing ancestral states therefore defines also the edge lengths of a tree.
-However there can exist several equally parsimonious reconstructions or states can be ambiguous and therefore edge length can differ.
 “MPR” reconstructs the ancestral states for each (internal) node as if the tree would be rooted in that node.
 However the nodes are not independent of each other.
 If one chooses one state for a specific node, this can restrict the choice of neighboring nodes (figures 2 and 3).
+There is also an option “POSTORDER” which is only a one pass algorithm, which is useful for teaching purposes.
 The function acctran (accelerated transformation) assigns edge length and internal nodes to the tree (Swofford and Maddison 1987).

-The plotSeqLogo function is a wrapper around the from the ggseqlogo function the the ggseqlogo package (Wagih 2024) and provides a simple way to show proportions of a nucleotides of ancestral states (see figure 1).
+The plotSeqLogo function is a wrapper around the from the ggseqlogo function in the ggseqlogo package (Wagih 2024) and provides a simple way to show proportions of a nucleotides of ancestral states (see figure 1).

-plotSeqLogo(anc.mpr, node=getRoot(tree), 1, 20)
+plotSeqLogo(anc.pars, node=getRoot(tree), 1, 20)

 Fig 1.
 Ancestral reconstruction for a node.